Performance Metric

 Frequently Asked Questions

-How is expectancy different from profit factor?
+How is expectancy different from net expectancy?

 Track Your Metrics With JournalPlus